June 24, 2020 - Meagan Palmer

 Yes, since the Bahamas is located near the Caribbean Sea, there is a chance of hurricanes.
 Although the Bahamas have a lower chance of getting hit by a hurricane, there is a higher possibility through the months of June and November, since that’s prime hurricane season.
 When compared to Miami though, the Bahamas has a lower chance of experiencing a hurricane each year.
 Keeping a close eye on the weather prior to departure is helpful, but having a travel insurance policy in place could provide benefits in the event you have to cancel.

 Hotels: As other destinations are ramping up their health and safety protocols, so are Bahamiam hotels and resorts.
-The Prime Minister has stated that these protocols will encourage travelers that the region is safe.
+The Prime Minister has stated that these safety protocols will encourage travelers that the region is safe.
 Looking for a safe hotel in the Bahamas?
-Try Melia Nassau Beach (offers babysitting and kids’ programs!), Sandals Royal Bahamian Spa Resort & Offshore Island, or the Breezes Resort & Spa Bahamas, which have all been quite popular bookings from U.S. travelers.
+Try Melia Nassau Beach (offers babysitting and kids’ programs!), Sandals Royal Bahamian Spa Resort & Offshore Island, or the Breezes Resort & Spa Bahamas, which have all been quite popular bookings from U.S. travelers and other tourists.

 If you’re the adventurous type and want to explore more of what the area has to offer, these few beach alternative and kid-friendly ideas should help steer you in the right direction!